 Grantees must submit programmatic reports on a monthly and/or quarterly basis as requested.
-Failure to submit programmatic reports in a timely fashion could result in an end to grant funding.
+Failure to submit programmatic reports in a timely fashion could result in the suspension or termination of grant funding.

-Planning Period (New Applicants Only): In order to allow for the successful integration of evidence-based services into court operations, CJCC will provide a 2-month planning period as an option for new local projects.
+Planning Period (New Applicants Only): In order to allow for the successful integration of evidence-based services into court operations, CJCC will allow a 2-month planning period as an option for new local projects.
 This will allow time for staff to be hired, trained, and contracts with service providers to be established.
-The planning period is optional and all new projects must be operational no later than September 1, 2014.
+The planning period is optional and all new projects must be operational no later than September 1, 2015.

 Final Report: A Final Report is due at the end of the grant award period.
 This report must be received and approved prior to the release of the final payment.
-The final report is due no later than July 30, 2015.
+The final report is due no later than July 30, 2016.

-Evaluation: CJCC will conduct a study of grantee programs to determine effectiveness.
-Grantees will have the following roles and responsibilities related to evaluation:
+Evaluation: CJCC will conduct a study of each awarded program to determine effectiveness.
+Grantees will be held accountable for the following as it relates to program evaluation:

 - 1. Collect, enter, and maintain participant-level implementation and outcome data monthly. - 2.
-Data collection training and use of the Grants Management System (GMS) is required. - 3.
+Data collection training and use of the Grants Management System (GMS). - 3.
 Submit youth enrollment, activity attendance, and necessary reports to evaluator. - 4.
-Must participate if chosen as a focus site for evaluation.
+Grantee must participate as a focus site for evaluation.